GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (112) .md

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 10 minutes.

-**Critical Failure**: You havefailed to produce the proper field over the target, presenting a shimmering field that exposes your weakest point, making yourself vlunerable for a number of minutes equal to the spell's tier.
+**Critical Failure**: You have failed to produce the proper field over the target, presenting a shimmering field that exposes your weakest point, making yourself vlunerable for a number of minutes equal to the spell's tier.

 #### Ertvalder